 Open: usually at 8pm (or 7pm) till early morning

 N.O.D. (part of Roxy Club)

 N.O.D. is an asylum for intellectuals without money, tired and hapless travellers, and experimental artists.
 There is free wi-fi internet, no entrance fees and quite cheap drinks.

 N.O.D. also serves as an experimental gallery.
 The opening days of their exhibitions are often accompanied by live audio and video production.
-Artists who play there on their own usually use a laptop only and their domain in music is ambient, glitch/c’n’c or noise.
+Artists who play there on their own usually use a laptop only, and their domain in music is ambient, glitch/c’n’c or noise.
 There is even a small theatre.
-Together with weird iron decorations you can see why the N.O.D. is a so-called ‘experimental space’.
+With weird iron decorations, you can see why the N.O.D. is a so-called ‘experimental space’.